-A second consideration is that in none of these cases do, with one exception, Psalm 41:11, but in all the other so-called "imprecatory Psalms," the psalmist never asks for power for himself, or for the ability to defeat his enemies, or that God will help him do anything to them.
-He prays, yes, but then he just leaves the results with God, and in each of those cases, the Psalms end as we saw earlier with this expression of confidence and the promise that they will fulfill their vow or praise the Lord in the assembly or something else.
+And when it's wrong, it is so wrong that it's damnable and only worthy of destruction.
+A second consideration is, in none of these cases do, well, there's one exception, Psalm 41.11, but in all the other so-called imprecatory Psalms, the psalmist never asks for power for himself or for the ability to defeat his enemies or that God will help him do anything to them.
+He prays, yes, but then he just leaves the results with God.

+And in each of those cases, the Psalms end, as we saw earlier, with this expression of confidence and a promise that they will fulfill their vow or praise the Lord in the assembly or something else.
+A third thing to consider is that when the Lord calls Abraham, he says that he will curse those who treat Abraham lightly, actually, or insult him.
+In the imprecatory Psalms, the enemies of the psalmist are those who are attacking the psalmist.